cailadd90/MiniBuoyHandbook/README.md

 # Mini Buoy Handbook

-A handbook for using the Mini Buoy App available at https://cailadd90.github.io/MiniBuoyHandbook/.
+The handbook for using the Mini Buoy App available [here](https://cailadd90.github.io/MiniBuoyHandbook/).